+21. Approving the CYPP is the start of a journey, as the CYPP simply sets out the

-21. To develop the action plan there is more work to do and Cabinet are asked to authorise the Director of Children, Families and Communities to work with all agencies and organisations to draw up an action plan to put the CYPP into effect.
+- 22. To develop the action plan there is more work to do and Cabinet agreed to authorise the Director of Children, Families and Communities to work with all agencies and organisations to draw up an action plan to put the CYPP into effect.
 This action will provide clarity on what work is currently in progress and how the CYPP can add value to this.
 It will also identify and address gaps of activity and focus.
-Initial work has highlighted that the detailed action plan needs to build on the following areas:-

-- Prevention Strategy Sustainability Transformation and Partnership (STP) Prevention Board - Workforce Strategy STP Organisational Development Workstream - West Mercia Police Children and Young People's Strategy - Worcestershire County Council's Safeguarding Service Improvement Plan - Worcestershire Safeguarding Children's Board Business Plan

-- Transformation Plan for Children and Young People Mental Health and wellbeing - Earlier access to services i.e. more lower level services and quicker access to acute - Financial Plans - Housing Plan Worcestershire-wide - District Councils and their work on sport and leisure and play.
+Initial work has highlighted that the detailed action plan needs to build on the following areas: - Sustainability Transformation and Partnership (STP) Prevention Board - Workforce Strategy STP Organisational Development Workstream - West Mercia Police Children and Young People's Strategy - Worcestershire County Council's Safeguarding Service Improvement Plan - Worcestershire Safeguarding Children's Board Business Plan - Transformation Plan for Children and Young People Mental Health and wellbeing - Earlier access to services i.e. more lower level services and quicker access to acute - Financial Plans - Housing Plan Worcestershire-wide - District Councils and their work on sport and leisure and play. - 23.

-22. Cabinet are asked to note the links between the CYPP and the Safeguarding Service Improvement Plan.
 Whilst the CYPP is focused on all children and young people in Worcestershire, there is a specific focus within the plan on children and young people being safe from harm and partners working together to improve safeguarding services.
-The detail of this work is being driven by an eight-point Improvement Plan which is being closely monitored by an Improvement Board.
-The membership of this Board includes the Chief Executive, Independent Chair of Worcestershire's Children Safeguarding Board, Senior Ofsted Inspector and crossparty Elected Members.
-Given the severity and size of the challenge, Worcestershire County Council are also working with the Department of Education to seek additional capacity to support the improvement work from a 'Good' (as judged by Ofsted) Local Authority with track record of improvement.
-This work will also include identifying potential different models of delivery that would drive the improvement work further and faster.

-23. Work is also in progress to develop a performance dashboard to demonstrate progress.
+The detail of this work is being driven by an eight-point Improvement Plan.
+Given the severity and size of the challenge, Worcestershire County Council is also working with the Department of Education and an Improvement Partner from a 'Good' (as judged by Ofsted) Local Authority with track record of improvement.
+This work will also include identifying potential different models of delivery that would drive the improvement work further and faster. - 24.
+Work is also in progress to develop a performance dashboard to demonstrate progress.
 This will flow from the overarching success measures outlined in the CYPP and will the necessary level of detail around performance progress.
-It is intended to build this detail on the www.worcestershire.gov.uk/cypp website pages along with links to the range of plans and programmes of work that support the implementation of the CYPP.

-24. Further work is also already planned to maintain the momentum of engaging with children, young people and parents.
-The new CYPP will feature in the eight Worcestershire County Council summer roadshows and will give children, young people and families the opportunity to tell us more on what is important to them.
-As a way of celebrating the children and young people of Worcestershire, plans are in place to host the first Children and Young People Awards (15 November 2017).
+It is intended to build this detail on the www.worcestershire.gov.uk/cypp website pages along with links to the range of plans and programmes of work that support the implementation of the CYPP. - 25.
+Further work is also already planned to maintain the momentum of engaging with children, young people and parents.
+The new CYPP has featured in the eight Worcestershire County Council summer roadshows and will give children, young people and families the opportunity to tell us more on what is important to them.
+As a way of celebrating the children and young people of Worcestershire, plans are in place to host the first Children and Young People Awards (May 2018).
 We will be working with our partners to shape the event and local business for sponsorship.

-25. Worcestershire County Council will take the lead on co-ordinating the implementation of the whole plan, as this is central part of the statutory functions of the Director of Children's Services and Lead Member.
-However, it is a plan for all agencies and through the appropriate partnership and governance arrangements organisations will be asked to outline what is already in place to improve outcomes for children and young people and how they can contribute to the priorities within the CYPP.

-26. The implementation of the CYPP will feature as a standard agenda item at each Connecting Families Strategic Group (meets monthly).
+- 26. Worcestershire County Council will take the lead on co-ordinating the implementation of the whole plan, as this is central part of the statutory functions of the Director of Children's Services and Lead Member.
+However, it is a plan for all agencies and through the appropriate partnership and governance arrangements organisations will be asked to outline what is already in place to improve outcomes for children and young people and how they can contribute to the priorities within the CYPP. - 27.
+The implementation of the CYPP will feature as a standard agenda item at each Children and Young People's Sub-group of the Health and Wellbeing Board.
 There will also be a quarterly review of progress which will feed into the Health and Wellbeing Board meeting schedule.